Children and young people; taken into care by the youth welfare office

 - forces or persuades a child to have oral, anal or vaginal intercourse.

 Sexual abuse can begin well below the threshold of the above examples!
 Children and young people are often not in a position to report sexual abuse directly.
 They feel guilty, ashamed and/or are forced by the perpetrator to maintain secrecy.
-For mothers and fathers, the suspicion that their own child may have been the victim of sexual abuse is an extreme burden - especially if the perpetrator comes from the family or circle of friends.
+For mothers and fathers, the suspicion that their own child may have been the victim of sexual abuse is an extreme burden - especially if the perpetrator is a family member or friend.

 The General Social Service of the Youth Welfare Office has a specialist service for sexual violence and child sexual abuse.
 Here you will be advised by specially trained professionals.
 Contact the Youth Welfare Office if you have a "bad" feeling, if you have questions, if you observe things that make you unsure and suspicious.